Technologicat/unpythonic/README.md

 The real problem is that in Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
 The expression form of `if` (and `and` and `or`) can be used to a limited extent, and functional looping (via tail recursion) is possible for short loops - where the lack of tail call elimination does not yet crash the program - but still, ultimately one must keep in mind that Python is not a Lisp.

 Another factor here is that not all of Python's standard library is expression-friendly; some standard functions and methods lack return values.
 For example, `set.add(x)` returns `None`, whereas in an expression context, returning `x` would be much more useful.
 This can be worked around like the similar situation with `set!` in Scheme, using `begin()`.

+### Assignment syntax

+Why the clunky `e.set(name, newval)`?
+Mainly because in Python, the language itself is not customizable.
+If we could define a new operator that transforms to `e.set(...)`, this would be easily solved.

+We could abuse `e.foo << newval`, which transforms to `e.foo.__lshift__(newval)`, to essentially perform `e.set("foo", newval)`, but this requires some magic, because we then need to monkey-patch each incoming value (including the first one when the name is defined) to set up the redirect and keep it working.

+ - Methods of builtin types such as `int` are read-only, so we can't just override `__lshift__` in any given `newval`.
+ - For many types of objects, at the price of some copy-constructing, we can provide a wrapper object that inherits from the original's type, and just adds an `__lshift__` method to catch and redirect the appropriate call.
+See commented-out proof-of-concept in [`unpythonic/assignonce.py`](unpythonic/assignonce.py).
+ - But that approach doesn't work for function values, because `function` is not an acceptable base type (to inherit from).
+In this case we could set up a proxy object, whose `__call__` method calls the original function (but what about the docstring and such?
+Is `@functools.wraps` enough?).
+But then there are two kinds of wrappers, and the re-wrapping logic (which is needed to avoid stacking wrappers when someone does `e.a << e.b`) needs to know about that.
+ - It's still difficult to be sure these two approaches cover all cases; and this already violates [Zen of Python](https://www.python.org/dev/peps/pep-0020/) #1, #2 and #3.

+If we later choose go this route nevertheless, `<<` is a better choice for the syntax than `<<=`, because `let` needs `e.set(...)` to be valid in an expression context.

 ### Wait, no monads?